dannycoates/zkjs/readme.md

 * path - path of the node
 * watch(info) - _optional_ register a function that will be called if this path changes
-* callback(err, data, zstat) - returns an Error or data and stat info
+* callback(errno, data, zstat) - returns an errno or data and stat info

 ### zk.getACL(path, callback)